 A typical predator’s behavioural patterns dictate an approach towards the snake from above.
 Although likely bred and raised in captivity, your pet is still governed by animal instincts.
 Its’ natural response is fear and it will react accordingly.

+Do corn snakes bite, because they are hungry?
 If it’s been a while since it hasn’t eaten, they will be hungry.
 With nature’s law of survival of the fittest, the corn snake might bite if they assume you are trying to take its’ food.

 An injury or potential illness